Maute Group: Rising terrorist activities

 As ISIS suffers setbacks in Syria and Iraq, experts warn that hundreds of fighters from Indonesia and Malaysia will return to look for new opportunities to take the fight elsewhere, and the Maute group's pledge of loyalty to ISIS could serve as an incentive to join ranks with the organization.
 Since at least 2016, reports on jihadist activities in the Philippines and of Filipino fighters with ISIS indicate an increasing degree of coordination, cooperation, and cohesion between Southeast Asian jihadist militants and the Islamic State in Syria and Iraq.

 The Maute group is said to be actively recruiting minors for service as "child warriors" and using the non-passage of the Bangsamoro Basic Law as propaganda.
 In April 2016, they abducted six sawmill workers from Butig, two of whom were later found beheaded.
 The group is also suspected of being behind a failed bomb plot in close proximity to the US embassy in Manila in November 2016.

 Davao City bombing

 On October 4, 2016, three men linked to the Maute group were arrested in connection with the 2016 Davao City bombing.
 The men were TJ Tagadaya Macabalang, Wendel Apostol Facturan, and Musali Mustapha.
 Defence Secretary Delfin Lorenzana said that the Maute group had established links with the Abu Sayyaf and that there are "indications" that the group is aligning themselves with ISIS.
-On November 28, the Philippine government finally officially acknowledged that Maute is linked to ISIS in a live televised comment by President Rodrigo Duterte who also revealed the financing of the Davao City bombing by illegal drug money indicating the presence of narcoterrorism in the Philippines.
+On November 28, the Philippine government finally officially acknowledged that Maute is linked to ISIS in a live televised comment by former President Rodrigo Duterte who also revealed the financing of the Davao City bombing by illegal drug money indicating the presence of narcoterrorism in the Philippines.